 Method

-In a saucepan melt the Technique: Using Butter You could replace butter with Stork margarine.
-It's easy to use and comes in blocks, tubs and liquid for any kind of dish from sweet baking to savoury meals.
-I know this Tell me more butter and sweat the leeks without browning for five minutes on a medium heat until soft and buttery.
+In a saucepan melt the butter and sweat the leeks without browning for five minutes on a medium heat until soft and buttery.
 Add the cumin and cayenne pepper and cook for a further five minutes.
 Put onto a tray to cool.

 In a bowl add the pork mince, leeks and season.
 Mix well and then divide into four balls.
 Cover with cling film and put into the fridge until needed.